findsorguk/lawdi-publication/romanello/index.md

 environment for one specific section of Thucydides' *Histories*, the so-called "Pentecontaetia" (Thuc.
 1,89 to 1,118).
-The references that are displayed in the secondary literature view of the reading interface are mined automatically from JSTOR and are showed together with links to the full-text of the journal article as well as to the cited passage in the Perseus digital library [@Romanello2012].
+The references that are displayed in the secondary literature view of the reading interface are mined automatically from JSTOR and are shown together with links to the full text of the journal article as well as to the cited passage in the Perseus digital library [@Romanello2012].

 [^hell]: The Hellespont Project: Integrating Arachne and Perseus, http://hellespont.dainst.org/